indigo423/routing-labs/lab-01/README.md

-# Lab 01
+ # Lab 01 - Routing Protocols

-An environment to play, test and evaluate network monitoring solutions.
+An environment to play, test and evaluate the OpenNMS network monitoring platform with common routing protocols for OSPF, IS-IS, BGP.
+To get monitoring data the SNMP and BMP is available.
+Getting access to the network devices management interfaces, an OpenNMS Minion is deployed within the topology.

+> [!NOTE]
+> If you want to get access to the Minion you can use your existing OpenNMS Horizon/Meridian stack.
+> You need to configure gRPC as communication protocol and configure the endpoint in [org.opennms.core.ipc.grpc.client.cfg](onms-minion/etc-overlay/org.opennms.core.ipc.grpc.client.cfg) accordingly.

 The environment uses the [Containerlab](https://containerlab.dev/) which allows to build and model complex routing networks using container runtimes.

 > [!NOTE]